fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 If you check what is exported from the file, you'll find the type <i>GenderOption</i> and the function components <i>SelectField</i> and <i>TextField</i>.

 Let's take a closer look at <i>SelectField</i> and the types around it.
-First we create a generic type for each option object, that contains a value and a label for that value.
+First, we create a generic type for each option object that contains a value and a label for that value.
 These are the kind of option objects we want to allow on our form in the select field.
 Since the only options we want to allow are different genders, we set that the <i>value</i> should be of type <i>Gender</i>.

 ```js